 Action Items are identified at MTA/FTA Quarterly Progress Meetings, at MTA/PMOC Monthly Progress Meetings and at MTA/FTA Biweekly New Starts Progress Conference Calls.
 Separate lists for each are included.
 Items identified as closed are removed from the subsequent monthly report.
-Currently only one action item, which is applicable to all MTA federally funded projects discussed at the Quarterly Meeting, affects the Purple Line project.
-This is a request by FTA to include Disadvantage Business Enterprise (DBE) goals and performance in the MTA Quarterly Meeting package.
-The project team included the Purple Line data in the package for the November 7, 2018 Quarterly Meeting, and this Action Item was closed.
+There are currently no open Action Items applicable to the Purple Line project.